7h3w4lk3r/pyback/README.md

 FUD cross-platform python2 backdoor

 # Features
 .
-AES encrypted channel (enhanced)
+Direct shell access
 .
-Linux and windows post-exploitation enumeration
+AES encrypted channel
 .
+Add/remove firewall rules
+.
+Backdoor access protection with password
+.
 Run powershell commands and scripts
 .
-Spawn an independent powershell session to a remote machine (catch with netcat)
+Spawn an independent powershell session to a remote machine
 .
 Screenshot
 .
-Check sandbox and VM (VM check only for windows, using wmi module)
+Check for sandbox and VM
 .
 Download/upload files
 .
 Dump clipboard
 .
-Run a fork bomb on victim machine, just for fun :relaxed:
+Persistance using REGKEY
 .
-Persistance using REGKEY (windows only)
-.
 Client or server connection wait
 .
 Dump hashes with ntds and reg save methods ( files should be downloaded manually )

+# Change Log
+.
+Removed the enum functions and refactored code
+.
+Backdoor login protection added

+# Usage Tips
+.
+DO NOT use single or double quotes in file name or directory path for any target, for example:
+to change the directory to `\'test file'`, type in `cd test file` NOT `cd 'test file'`
+.
+All commands NOT LISTED in help will be executed as target system shell commands.
+.
+To use upload functionality you should put the target file in the same directory as the listener.py file.
+.
+Spawn function will run an FUD reverse powershell payload on victim machine, you can catch it with `nc -nvlp [port]`

 # Usage
 ### . remember to change ip and port in both files.(no-ip dns is available)
+### . change the backdoor access password in the backdoor.py file

 ## for linux targets:
 `pip install -r linux_requirments.txt`